Family Law Information

 As a family lawyer, I can also help you before you embark on the journey of marriage by helping you finalize a prenuptial agreement.
 It is highly recommended that you get a prenuptial agreement to work out all financial issues, and to define each partner’s rights, obligations and responsibilities in the event of the dissolution of the marriage.

 The breakup of any marital relationship can be stressful and extremely traumatic for both parties concerned.
 Even if it is an amicable divorce, there is usually one partner in the marriage who is bound to end up feeling shortchanged.

 One of the more traumatic aspects that will have to be quickly settled and resolved during the divorce, involves child custody and visitation.
 Determining who gets primary custody of a child can be an emotionally volatile matter.

 Child custody arrangements in Indiana refer to both the physical custody as well as legal custody of the child.
 Custody arrangements must provide for parental rights of the non-custodial parent, as well as the legal rights and responsibilities linked to the child’s care and upbringing.
 In some cases, parents will agree to an arrangement that suits them best, while in other cases, parents may not be able to reach an agreement.
 In such cases, the courts must step in.

 Parents are obligated to financially support their children at least until the children become legal adults.
-Child support payments are calculated using a custody calculator, and the amount is binding on the person who is required to pay child support.
+Child support payments are calculated using a child support calculator, and the amount is binding on the person who is required to pay child support.
 Failure to pay child support can result in significant penalties.

 In Indiana, family relationships are not left to the parties concerned to resolve on their own.
-There are specific areas of the law that may apply to your specific situation and a family lawyer, who has solid expertise and experience in this area of the law, can help you make informed choices that are best for you and your family.
+There are specific areas of the law that may apply to your specific situation and a family lawyer, who has solid experience in this area of the law, can help you make informed choices that are best for you and your family.